rdcj-research/rdcj-research.github.io/index.md

 - **I Ching Computation Models**
   Exploring the I Ching as a binary-based symbolic system of decision-making, emergence, and resonance.
-  Includes decoding of hexagram logic, harmonic mappings, and interface prototypes.
+  Includes decoding of hexagram logic, resonance mappings, and interface prototypes.

 - **Runes and Prime Mirrors**
   Investigation into the 18, 24, and 16 rune systems through harmonic, prime, and symbolic structures.